-- Students who have graduated are allowed to work up to thirty days after graduation which makes them eligible to work during May term. - International students who graduate in the spring and want to work during May term must have permission from the International Office, as their visa may not allow them to do work past the last day of the academic calendar. - Returning students must be enrolled in a May term class or be returning for classes in the following fall semester, to be eligible to work during May term. - A student not enrolled in a May term class that wants to live in the residence halls while working, must notify the Office of Residential Life that they will be working on campus.
-Please contact ORL for additional information and requirements. - May term students cannot work more than 40 hours per week (Sun-Sat) on campus, as overtime is not permitted.
+- International students who graduate in the spring and want to work during May term must have permission from the International Office, as their visa may not allow them to do work past the last day of the academic calendar. - Student workers must be enrolled in a May term class or be returning for classes in the following fall semester, to be eligible to work during May term. - A student that wants to live in the residence halls during May term, will be required to pay housing and food costs, and must contact the Office of Residential Life to apply for housing. - Full-time work is considered 37.5 hours per week.
+May term students cannot work more than 40 hours per week (Sun-Sat) on campus, as overtime is not permitted. - Student workers are required to take a 30 minute lunch break if working over 7 hours and it must be reflected on the timesheet (i.e. students are to clock out for breaks and clock back in upon returning).